teresa-m/training-material/events/2025-10-14-foodborne.md

 Biolytix and the Freiburg Galaxy team teamed up over the last year to develop Galaxy-based workflows for accessible and scalable detection and identification of foodborne pathogens, thanks to an EOSC-Life internal grant for academia-industry collaborations.

-To share about the workflows and (foodborne) pathogen detection in general, we organize a 1-day hybrid (F2F at FHNW Muttenz, Switzerland and online), free and practical workshop on October 14th, 2025 to learn how to detect (foodborne) pathogens from (direct Nanopore) sequencing data using Galaxy, an open-source platform for FAIR data analysis.
+To share about the workflows and (foodborne) pathogen detection in general, we organize a 1-day F2F at FHNW Muttenz, Switzerland , free and practical workshop on October 14th, 2025 to learn how to detect (foodborne) pathogens from (direct Nanopore) sequencing data using Galaxy, an open-source platform for FAIR data analysis.

 ## Topics